-4.2.3 TDC Start Output (sub-R 85 and E8 only)
+4.2.3 TDC Start Output

 The TDC holds an internal electronics, which provide the TDC start signal for further extended measurement use.
-The "START OUT" (BNC socket) provides either the external start if applied or the internal start, generated by the FPGA.
+The TTL Start output (BNC socket) provides either the external start if applied or the internal start, generated by the FPGA.